Why are your research reports not helpful?

 2. What are the solutions?

-Whether you’re the writer or the recipient of reports, I’m going to ask you a really critical third question: How much of this is your own fault?
+Whether you’re the writer or the recipient of research reports, I’m going to ask you a really critical third question: How much of this is your own fault?

 Questions for the Report Writer